G-Core/product-documentation/documentation/cdn/cdn-resource-options/http-headers/use-the-x-forwarded-proto-header-to-identify-the-protocol-used-for-cdn-servers-requests.md

 published: true
 order: 50
 toc:
+pageTitle: Understanding X-Forwarded-Proto Header | Gcore
+pageDescription: Learn how to find out which protocol end-users use to connect to the CDN server.
 ---
 # Use the X-Forwarded-Proto header to identify the protocol used for CDN servers requests